SWFSC/CruzPlot/README.md

 ```

 ## Additional details
+The CruzPlot manual can be accessed within CruzPlot (i.e., when running CruzPlot) by clicking the "CruzPlot Manual" tab.
+It is recommended for new users to read the first two pages of the manual for orientation purposes; the rest of the manual contains section-specific information (formatting requirements, etc.) and can be read on an as-needed basis.

+If text or images overlap within the CruzPlot window, please make the browser window full screen or adjust the text size in your browser (e.g., Ctrl - minus ('-') on Windows systems)

 CruzPlot was developed using R version 3.4.4 and RStudio version 1.1.447.
 Although unlikely, using older versions of these programs or outdated R packages could cause errors within CruzPlot.

-The CruzPlot manual can be accessed within CruzPlot (i.e., when running CruzPlot) by clicking the "CruzPlot Manual" tab.
-It is recommended for new users to read the first two pages of the manual for orientation purposes; the rest of the manual contains section-specific information (formatting requirements, etc.) and can be read on an as-needed basis.